Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

 </ul>
 {{site.data.alerts.end}}

-In Qumulo Core 5.3.0 (and higher), you can run the {% include qq.html command="saml_modify_settings" %} CLI command to require AD users to use SSO authentication for managing your cluster.
+In Qumulo Core 5.3.0 (and higher), you can run the {% include qq.html command="saml_modify_settings" %} command to require AD users to use SSO authentication for managing your cluster.
 For example:

 ```bash
 qq saml_modify_settings --require-sso true